 - All CS courses required for the degree

-- All Math, Statistics and Group II courses required for the degree.
+- All Math, Statistics and Technical Electives courses required for the degree.

 Receiving any grade less than a C in any of these courses means a student must repeat the course.
 For the purposes of using a course as a prerequisite, obtaining less than a C in one of these courses is the same as not having taken it at all.